Namibia: 8 Stunning Locations Photographers Must Visit

 The Giant’s Playground is only a few miles from the quiver tree forest (and contains a respectable number of quiver trees as well) but In the surroundings of the forest there is another site of geological interest (itself a tourist attraction), the Giant’s Playground, a vast pile of large dolerite rocks.

-(Above) The Milky Way hangs over the Quiver Tree Forest during a light painting night photography session, Keetmanshoop.
+(Top Left) Symmetry represented in the Quiver Tree Forest near Keetmanshoop.
+(Above Right) he sunburst though the fork in a tree near sunset.(Bottom) The Milky Way hangs over the Quiver Tree Forest during a light painting night photography session, Keetmanshoop.
 All images © Richard Bernabe

 Desert Horses at Aus